 - Practise the question formats: as well as knowing all the information, you’ll also need to know how the questions are asked in the test.
 The practice test for learner LGV drivers will help you familiarise yourself with the test format.

 - Plan your study: set yourself some timelines and targets.
 This will help you to see your progress and make sure you have not missed anything.
 Plan to do your studying somewhere you will not be disturbed and at a time when you’re fully awake.

 - Get help: use friends, family, your instructor or your colleagues from work to ask questions and share driving experiences.

 It might be a while since you did any studying so allow yourself plenty of time to find out what works the best for you.

 This part of the test checks you can recognise and respond to hazards that could happen while you’re driving.
 Being out on the road with your instructor will help you prepare for this part.
-There’s also ‘The Official DVSA Guide to Hazard Perception’, an interactive DVD that will help you learn to recognise hazards, know what to do when you see a hazard and practise for the test.
+There’s also ‘The Official DVSA Guide to Hazard Perception’, that will help you learn to recognise hazards, know what to do when you see a hazard and practise for the test.